Russian internet group Yandex lifts 2019 revenue forecast, but shares fall

 Yandex will begin testing its driverless cars in the United States next summer.

-Adjusted earnings before interest, tax, depreciation and amortization (EBITDA) rose 29% year-on-year to 13.9 billion roubles.
+Adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) rose 29% year-on-year to 13.9 billion roubles.

 The rate of growth in the taxi segment and adjusted net income was slower than in the second quarter.
 Yandex Chief Operating Officer Greg Abovsky had predicted slower taxi segment growth in July.